Restored Republic

 The Restored Republic (República Restaurada) was the era of Mexican history between 1867 and 1876, starting with the liberal triumph over the Second French Intervention in Mexico and the fall of the Second Mexican Empire and ending with Porfirio Diaz's ascension to the presidency.
 It was followed by the three-decade dictatorship known as the Porfiriato.

-The liberal coalition that had weathered the French intervention disintegrated after 1867, to the point of resulting in armed conflict.
-Three men dominated politics in this era, two from Oaxaca, Benito Juárez and Porfirio Díaz, and Sebastián Lerdo de Tejada.
+The Liberal coalition that had weathered the French intervention split after 1867, to the point of resulting in armed conflict.
+Three men would dominate politics in this era: Benito Juárez, Porfirio Díaz, and Sebastián Lerdo de Tejada.
 Lerdo's biographer summed up the three ambitious men: "Juárez believed he was indispensable; while Lerdo regarded himself as infallible and Díaz as inevitable."
-Liberals split between moderates and radicals.
-There was also a generational split between older, civilian liberals like Juárez and Lerdo, and younger, military leaders, such as Díaz.

-Juárez was seen by his supporters as the embodiment of the struggle for national liberation, but his continuation in office after 1865, when his term as president ended, led to accusations of autocracy, and opened the door to liberal rivals challenging his hold on power.
-With the exit of the French in 1867, Juárez built a political machine to keep himself and his supporters in power.
-It was a politically unstable time, with multiple rebellions in 1867, 1868, 1869, 1870, and 1871 Despite that optimistic vision, political opposition to Juárez and Lerdo grew in the period and gravitated to support of Porfirio Díaz.
-Díaz found success in the 1876 civil war against Lerdo and began the next political era, the Porfiriato.
+Juárez was seen by his supporters as the embodiment of the struggle for national liberation against the recent French invasion, but his continuation in office after 1865, when his term as president ended, led to accusations of autocracy, and opened the door to liberal rivals challenging his hold on power.
+In 1871, Juárez was challenged by General Porfirio Díaz under the Plan de la Noria, which objected to Juárez's hold on power.
+Juárez suppressed the rebellion, but died in office, after which Sebastián Lerdo de Tejada succeeded him as president.
+When Lerdo ran for a second term, Díaz once again rebelled in 1876, under the Plan de Tuxtepec.
+A year-long civil war ensued, with Lerdo's government troops waging war against the guerrilla tactics of Díaz and his supporters.
+Díaz triumphed in 1876 and began the next political era, the Porfiriato.